Skip to main content

 • Refer to our List of Portfolio Manager Property Types, Definitions, and Use Details.

-• Contact EPA for help with:
+• Contact our online help desk for help with:

 • Outlining BPS components, including covered buildings, metric selection and normalization, and alternative compliance paths.